-We have been developing a methodology for describing 3D entities using medial representations combined with boundary displacements, which together form a representation called m-reps [5, 18].
+We have been developing a methodology for describing 3D entities using medial representations combined with voxel scale displacements of the object interior and boundary, which together form a representation called m-reps (Pizer et al., 2003a; Joshi et al., 2002).
 In this framework, a geometric entity is represented at discrete scales and locations.
 At each scale it is described by a set of geometric primitives and their relative transformations.
 For a population of geometric entities, we establish correspondence among instances by fixing the topology of our representation.
 As a result, what differs among members of the population is the quantitative, geometric parameters and not qualitative properties of structure or topology.
-One method for determining the fixed topology from a population is described in [19].
+One method for determining the fixed topology from a population is described in Styner and Gerig (2001).

-We describe shapes at multiple scale levels to provide locality and efficiency in statistical analysis.
+We describe shapes at multiple object scale levels to provide locality and efficiency in statistical analysis.
 The relationships between adjacent scale levels and among intra-scale neighbors make Markov models the natural choice.
 In this framework, we learn a series of probability models, each of which can be effectively characterized by a reasonably small number of parameters and thus can be estimated with limited number of training cases.

-In what follows, we briefly describe m-reps in section 2.
-Details of the multi-object m-rep models are presented in sections 3 - 5.
+In what follows, we briefly describe m-reps in Section 2.
+Details of the multi-object m-rep models are presented in Sections 3-5.
 Section 6 shows an example of using statistical shape models to segment pubic bones.
-We finish with some discussion in section 7.
+We finish with some discussion in Section 7.

-2 Multi-scale Representation with M-reps
+2. Multi-Scale Representation with M-reps

-Medial-based representations [20, 9, 21] provide a method of explicitly describing geometric deformations such as elongation, bending, and widening of object interiors.
-To obtain stable medial and boundary structures, it is important to build them in a multi-scale fashion, including a boundary displacement component.
-In our framework, called m-reps, at all but the boundary scale level, an object is described by a set of continuous medial manifolds, which are sampled to yield discrete representations.
+The approaches described in this paper may be used with a variety of object representations, but the properties of medial representations are helpful for realizing the approaches.
+Medial-based representations (Blum and Nagel, 1978; Siddiqi et al., 2002; Pizer et al., 2003b) provide a method of explicitly describing geometric deformations such as elongation, bending, and widening of object interiors.
+To obtain stable medial and boundary structures, it is important to build them in a multi-scale fashion, including a voxel scale interior and boundary displacement component.
+In our framework, called m-reps, at all but the voxel scale level, an object is described by a set of continuous medial manifolds, which are sampled to yield discrete representations.
 Each sample point is called a medial atom, which describes a through section of an object (see Fig. 1(a)), and it is at this locality that the geometric deformation can be applied.
-An internal atom (i.e., one that is not on the mesh boundary) is represented as a four-tuple $\mathbf{A} = (\mathbf{p}, r, \mathbf{U}^{+1}, \mathbf{U}^{-1})$ consisting of
+An internal atom (i.e., one that is not on the mesh boundary) is represented as a four-tuple $A = (p, r, U^{+1}, U^{-1})$ consisting of

-- a translation $\mathbf{p} \in \mathbb{R}^3$, specifying the position of the medial point; we can consider this translation in units of the medial width r (defined below); - a magnification scalar $r \in \mathbb{R}^+$, defined as the distance from the medial point to the implied boundary points \mathbf{b}^{+1} , \mathbf{b}^{-1} (the local width); - $\mathbf{U}^{+1}, \mathbf{U}^{-1} \in S^2$ are two unit vectors pointing from the medial position to the two implied boundary points $\mathbf{b}^{+1}, \mathbf{b}^{-1}$.
-Equivalently, they are the surface normal vectors at \mathbf{b}^{+1} and \mathbf{b}^{-1} ;
+- a translation p ∈ R, specifying the position of the medial point; we can consider this translation in units of the medial width r (defined below); - a magnification scalar r ∈ R+, defined as the distance from the medial point to the implied boundary points b+1, b-1 (the local width); - U+1, U-1 ∈ S are two unit vectors pointing from the medial position to the two implied boundary points b+1, b-1.
+Equivalently, they are the surface normal vectors at b+1 and b-1;